Business/Career Tech

 Written by Omolola Akinyemi

 Remote work is the new normal.
-A work arrangement which has grown in popularity and adoption, particularly since the coronavirus outbreak of 2020.
+This work arrangement has grown in popularity and adoption, particularly since the coronavirus outbreak of 2020.
 And for added effect, many employers and workers have clearly seen the convenience that comes with remote work.
-Hence the necessity to utilize productivity enhancing tools to boost remote work.
+Hence the necessity to utilize productivity enhancing tools for remote work cannot be overemphasized.

 For remote employees, working from a quiet home-office or workspace is a huge bonus.
 Because there are fewer distractions, and little or no transportation costs or hassles to deal with.
-On the part of the employers, it is possible to obtain roughly the same level of productivity from remote workers as they would from in-office staff.
+Employers can also obtain roughly the same level of productivity from remote workers as they would from in-office staff.
 And for a lower compensation package as well.
-That is, if remote workers are regularly monitored and guided with the right online productivity tools.
+That is, if the right online productivity tools for remote work are applied to monitor these workers.

-We shall be examining the top 10 online productivity tools every remote work team should have and make use of.
-These tools facilitate increased efficiency and seamless connection between members as they work on critical tasks.
+We shall be examining the top 10 online productivity tools for remote work.
+These tools facilitate increased efficiency and seamless connection between team members as they work on critical tasks.

 These productivity tools are organized into categories based on their functionality.
-And we will mention he widely-adopted apps and tools in each category.
+And we will mention the widely-adopted apps and tools in each category.

 Mobile Hotspots/Modems

-The number 1 essential tool for every remote worker is steady, reliable internet connection, accessed through a dependable wireless modem (or hotspot).
-Paid for, of course, and can be used anywhere even while on the move.
-And paired with a rugged high-performing computer and/or mobile phone.
+The number 1 essential tool for every remote worker is steady, reliable internet connection.
+Preferably accessed through a dependable wireless modem (or hotspot).
+It can be used anywhere, even while on the move.
+And it should be paired with a rugged high-performing computer and/or mobile phone.

-Back to wireless modems, every remote worker needs one for more than just internet data connection.
+Returning to wireless modems, every remote worker needs one for more than just internet data connection.
 As a mobile hotspot/modem has its own rechargeable power backup, it keeps you connected for longer during a power outage.
-It is more reliable than using your mobile phone SIM card as a wireless modem (although that is usually the starting point for most remote workers).
-And for the simple reason that internet access through your mobile phone burns up the phone battery a lot faster.
+It is more reliable than using your mobile phone SIM card as a wireless modem.
+However, mobile phone internet connectivity is usually the starting point for most remote workers.
+Unfortunately, using your phone’s mobile internet can seriously overwork your phone battery.

 So we can avoid that by buying a separate mobile hotspot (eventually).
 And along with it, pay for an affordable subscription plan (which is usually monthly, quarterly or annually).
 Virtually every telecom service provider on Earth produces and sells its own wireless modem.
 MTN, Verizon, AT&T, Airtel, British Telecoms, T-Mobile, Comcast, Spectranet, name it.
 So long as the internet service is relatively stable and affordable, invest in one.